CodeWithRishav/SAAS-Ai-project/README.md

 Find additional information, configuration details, and code snippets in the project's [Appendix](/docs/appendix.md).

+##Contributing
+If you'd like to contribute, please fork the repository and create a pull request.
+Open an issue for discussions or feature requests.

+##License
+This project is licensed under the MIT License - see the LICENSE file for details.

+##Acknowledgments
+Mention any libraries, frameworks, or resources you used or were inspired by

 Feel free to contribute, report issues, and provide feedback.
 Happy coding!